-25 Nov BY Andrew George Was engaging a coach a sign of weakness?
+25 Nov BY Elixir Coaches Was engaging a coach a sign of weakness?

 Andrew George moved out of a Leadership role in a large financial planning business in 2019 to join the Elixir team as a Consultant in Melbourne.
 In this article, Andrew shares his personal experience with receiving coaching support that ultimately led him to pursue his passion for business coaching.